stormdirus2/nox/README.md

 ### Cave Spiders..
 * Inherent changes from Spiders
-* Instead of placing a cobweb, apply 10 seconds of Slowness II
+* Instead of placing a cobweb, apply 10 seconds of Slowness III

 ### Creepers..
 * Flee blocking entities